Mobility Grant for Norwegian Language, Literature and Culture

 The application procedure

-1. Download and read the Guidelines for the Mobility grant for Norwegian Language and Literature.
+1. Download and read the Guidelines for the Mobility grant for Norwegian Language, Literature and Culture.

 2. Prepare a project description and contact a tutor and an institution of higher learning in Norway.